SagevdBrand/Master-thesis/README.md

 ```
 .
-├── data                    <- All project data, ignored by git
+├── data                    <- Data about the simulation settings (PG)
 │   └── simulation settings <- The simulation studies as defined in the thesis (RO)
 ├── docs                    <- Documentation notebook for users + supplementary material (HW)
 │   ├── manuscript          <- Manuscript source, e.g., LaTeX, Markdown, etc. (HW)